 Disclaimer: Our articles and resources do not constitute health care services.
 If you’re interested in medication to stop drinking, please consult your healthcare provider or enroll in a Monument treatment plan to discuss what tools are best for you.
 This article is intended to help inform conversations with your provider.

 As a physician on the Monument platform, my patients often remark that they wish they had known about medication to stop drinking sooner.
-Alcohol use disorder is a medical condition, and it’s important that evidence-based alcohol treatment options such as medication and online alcohol therapy are well-known so that more people get the care that they deserve.
+Alcohol use disorder is a medical condition, and it’s important that evidence-based alcohol treatment options, like medication, are well-known so that more people get the care that they deserve.
 There are two medications that physicians on the Monument platform prescribe when deemed safe and appropriate: naltrexone and disulfiram.
 Disulfiram is also commonly known by its brand name, Antabuse.
 There are several factors taken into account in order to determine which medication, if any, is appropriate for each individual.

 The best way to understand what medication is right for you is to discuss your sobriety or moderation goals with a physician.
 Monument’s online alcohol treatment connects you to expert physicians and therapists from the comfort of your own home.
 Your physician will thoroughly explain naltrexone vs Antabuse (disulfiram) in the context of your needs and answer any questions.
+If appropriate, your physician can then prescribe you naltrexone or disulfiram online.
 In the meantime, here is some background information to keep in mind when considering medication to stop drinking alcohol or medication to help reduce your alcohol consumption.
 Before we dive in, I also want to remind you that there is no shame in using medication as a tool in your toolkit.
 Taking care of yourself is something to be proud of, and like many other medical conditions, medication can be very effective.
 While medication is not a ‘silver bullet,’ it can address the biological influences on our drinking habits and help empower behavioral change.

 When I discuss medication with patients, I first ask them how much and how often they consume alcohol.
 This is important because it allows me to understand where they might fall on the alcohol use disorder spectrum.
 Depending on a patient’s history drinking alcohol and risk for alcohol withdrawal symptoms, detox may be necessary before starting any medications.
 I also ask about if their personal goal is to achieve sobriety or to drink in moderation, their potential drinking triggers, if they have participated in treatment programs before, and if they’ve ever taken naltrexone or disulfiram.
 All of these factors and more are taken into account when a patient and physician are assessing if medication is an appropriate option, and if so, which one.